Did you know?

-The olive ridley sea turtle (Lepidochelys olivacea), commonly called the Pacific ridley turtle, is one of the most common turtles in the world, with a population of roughly 800,000 to 1 million remaining turtles.
+The olive ridley sea turtle (scientific name-Lepidochelys olivacea) is one of the most common turtles in the world, with a population of roughly 800,000 to 1 million remaining turtles.
 Despite this, they are classified as vulnerable by the International Union for Conservation of Nature (IUCN).

 Appearance